angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 The `Control` directive works directly with all standard HTML form elements like `<input>`, `<textarea>`, and `<select>`.
 Let's start with a basic template that connects some of our form fields: We apply the directive to the HTML element by using the `[control]` property binding.
-On the right side of the binding, we pass the corresponding `Field` from our form structure.
+On the right side of the binding, we pass the corresponding `FieldTree` from our form structure.

 Notice, that we also use the form attribute `novalidate`: It disables the native browser field validation.
 We will handle validation later by using a form schema.